wuihee/cycling-safety-analysis/README.md

         protocol.append(ord(ser.read(1)))
     ```

-- Once done, the data would be organized in the form of a [*protocol*](https://www.waveshare.com/wiki/TOF_Laser_Range_Sensor#Protocol_analysis) consisting of 16 bytes which I needed to read the distance and other relevant measurements from:
+- Once done, the data would be organized in the form of a [*protocol*](https://www.waveshare.com/wiki/TOF_Laser_Range_Sensor#Protocol_analysis) consisting of 16 bytes which I needed to read the distance and other relevant measurements from.
+In my code, the protocol was a list where each index represented each byte of data.
+Here is the structure of a protocol:

     > Frame Header (3 bytes) + ID (1 Byte) + System Time (4 Bytes) + Distance (3 Bytes) + Signal Strength (2 Bytes) + Reserved?
 (1 Byte) + Sum Check (1 Byte)